Top three reasons to go rock climbing in Indian Creek

 What’s not included:

-- Meals, you’ll need to bring your own food but an onsite kitchen and coolers will be provided
+- Food and snacks — you’ll need to bring your own food but an onsite kitchen and coolers will be provided

 All technical climbing equipment will be provided by your guiding service.
 However, if you have your own gear, feel free to bring it.
 You’ll need: